migs/terraform-gcp-bosh/README.md

 ```

 In the above example, a service-account named `automated` is created with the `roles/owner` role.
 This is used to pre-load your bosh-bastion with a service-account key which is ready to be used to create your bosh director.
 The name and role can be overridden where required.

+## High Availability

+By passing the `ha` variable as `true`, 3 NAT gateways will be created instead of 1

+## Variables

+See `variables.tf` for a complete list of variables that can be overridden as required.

+## Outputs

+The following outputs are defined:

+`bosh-bastion-hostname`
+`bosh-bastion-public-ip`